syncfusion-content/winui-docs/winui/Avatar-view/visual-styles.md

 ## Custom

-Custom type enables extensive customization options such as adjusting the size, font size, corner radius, and other properties.
+Custom type allows you to customize the AvatarView control with height, width, font and corner radius.

 ## Circle

-The `AvatarView` control allows you to set the size of the circle by utilizing the predefined `AvatarSize` values such as:
+For the circle style, you can use the `AvatarSize` property to set the avatar's pre-defined circle size, which includes the following values:

-* ExtraLarge
+* Extra-large
 * Large
 * Medium
 * Small
-* ExtraSmall
+* Extra-small

 The following code sample illustrates how to set the visual styles of AvatarView to `Circle`.